naxit-01/Flask-OAuth-server-with-Tornado-Client/README.md

 ## Running outside docker
 It is possible to run both servers outside of docker, but you will need to change IP adresses first.
 Authorization server adress is configured in app.py, at the very bottom.
 In the sample client server, change global variables in main.py.

+## Adding Open Authorization into your client
+If you have a custom implementation of a client server and wish to add an open authorization method you need to do the following:
+1. Create a sign-in button
+This is usually done on the main page, but feel free to create the button wherever you want to.
+You do not need any additional user input.
+2. Activate the button
+Pressing the button sends a POST request to the same part of your server, that rendered the page.
+Be prepared to handle intention of the user to sign in.
+3. Go with the flow
+What should follow in your code is the common exchange of information between client server and authorization server.
+This information flow is described in the "Flow example" section above.